AndreFavotto/TicTacToe-bot/README.md

 # Play against bot - TicTacToe game for web

-The game can be accessed downloading this repository and then opening [index.html](.tictactoe/../tictactoe/index.html) on browser.
+The game can be accessed by downloading this repository and opening [index.html](.tictactoe/../tictactoe/index.html) on browser.

 User starts playing, then bot comes to action!